haiwen/seafile-user-manual/en/desktop/install-on-linux.md

 ## <a id="wiki-fedora"></a> Fedora (Community Maintained)

 There is a *community maintained* Seafile Client RPM package in Fedora's [official repository](https://admin.fedoraproject.org/pkgdb/package/rpms/seafile/).

+## <a id="wiki-centos"></a> CentOS/RHEL (Community Maintained)

+There is a *community maintained* Seafile Client RPM package for CentOS/RHEL https://copr.fedorainfracloud.org/coprs/pkerling/seafile/.

 ## <a id="wiki-archlinux"></a> Arch Linux (Community Maintained)